mRNA Analysis Pipeline

 <gtf_file> > <counts_file>

-RNA-Seq expression level read counts produced by HT-Seq are normalized using two similar methods: FPKM and FPKM-UQ.
+RNA-Seq expression level read counts produced by the workflow are normalized using three commonly used methods: FPKM, FPKM-UQ, and TPM.
 Normalized values should be used only within the context of the entire gene set.
 Users are encouraged to normalize raw read count values if a subset of genes is investigated.

 FPKM